AdobeDocs/experience-manager-learn.en/help/sites/integrations/adobe-client-data-layer/data-layer-customize.md

 The Adobe Client Data Layer is event driven and one of the most common events to trigger an action is the `cmp:click` event.
 The AEM Core components make this easy to register your component with the help of the data element: `data-cmp-clickable`.

 Clickable elements are usually a CTA button or a navigation link.
-Unfortunately the Byline component does not have any of these but we will register it anyways as this might be common for other custom components.
+Unfortunately the Byline component does not have any of these but we let's register it anyways as this might be common for other custom components.

 1. Open the `ui.apps` module in your IDE
 1. Open the file `byline.html` at `ui.apps/src/main/content/jcr_root/apps/wknd/components/byline/byline.html`.

 1. Update `byline.html` to include the `data-cmp-clickable` attribute on the Byline's **name** element:

     ```diff
       <h2 class="cmp-byline__name"